 City of Casey Utilities

 The City Utility Department, under the direction of Superintendent Shelby Biggs, provides water, wastewater, and energy services to the City of Casey.
-Other city services include weather mitigation action such as snow removal.

 Advanced disposal is proud to be Casey's new Solid Waste and Recycling collections provider.
 Please know we will continue to provide the high quality, efficient services you have come to expect.
 We're providing Casey residents with one 96-gallon garbage cart.
 Wheeled carts with lids provide you with more room for more items, and help keep your neighborhood clean and green.
 In addition, residents can request one 64-gallon recycling cart by participating in the recycling program.
 If you would like to sign up for recycling please contact us at (800)-469-7404.

 Curbside Garbage Services